awslabs/aws-oracle-to-oracle-object-postmigration-sanity/README.md

 - SQL Profiles.

         If source has SQL profiles and not in Target will have SQL performance issues.
 So SQL Profile comparison is must.

+- Database Roles.

+        Roles comparision from DBA_ROLES table.

+- List of schemas.

+        Number of schema comparision from DBA_USERS table.

+- List of Role privileges.

+        DBA_ROLE_PRIVS table data comparision.

+- List of System level privilege.

+        DBA_SYS_PRIVS table data comparision.

+- Table Statics.

+        Comparing NUM_ROWS for all tables and its statistics percentage.

+- LOB objects and its size.

+        LOB objects and its size comparision from DBA_LOB and DBA_SEGMENT table.

+- User profiles.

+        Comparing the user profiles and its limit from DBA_PROFILES

 ## Scope